bluekvirus/Stage.js/README.md

 **Announcement**: We are working on a fully upgraded live demo/document site for the v1 branch.
 We are also working on the v2 branch development.
 A complete feature listing is available. ([v2 plan](#whats-next)).
 Please note that v1 will **NOT be abandoned** even if v2 is released, they are different tech directions. v2 will be called `-ng`.

 > <sup>\*</sup>The v1 branch serves as a benchmark for creating tests for features and for feedback gathering.
-We have now successfully released 6 security products offering intuitive control panels, complex monitoring dashboards, online/offline reports and excellent user interactions with full localization support through the v1 branch.
+We have now successfully released 6 web/cloud products offering intuitive control panels, complex monitoring dashboards, online/offline reports and excellent user interactions with full localization support through the v1 branch.
 More will come.

 This project produces **Stage.js** - an infrastructure for building modern web application client with different contexts (e.g a data-heavy administration app).
 In other words, we solve this problem for you: